praj-bellakka/tp/docs/UserGuide.md

 ####  Generating and setting calorie goal: `calorie /generate`
-Generates and sets a calorie goal based on your target weight loss/gain per week, age, height, weight and gender using the Harris-Benedict equation.
+Generates and sets a calorie goal based on your target weight loss or gain per week, age, height, weight and gender.

 Format: `calorie /generate /CHANGE_TYPE WEEKLY_CHANGE_IN_KG`